stanfordnlp/stanza/_pages/index.md

 For more details, please see our [getting started guide](installation_usage.md) and [tutorial](tutorial.md).

-Aside from the neural pipeline, StanfordNLP also provides the official Python wrapper for acessing the Java Stanford CoreNLP Server.
+Aside from the neural pipeline, Stanza also provides the official Python wrapper for acessing the Java Stanford CoreNLP Server.
 For more details, please see [Stanford CoreNLP Client](corenlp_client.md).

 **Note**: If you run into issues during installation or when you run the example scripts, please check out [this FAQ page](faq.md).
 If you cannot find your issue there, please report it to us on GitHub.

 ## License

-StanfordNLP is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) (the "License"), you may not use the software package except in compliance with the License.
+Stanza is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) (the "License"), you may not use the software package except in compliance with the License.
 You may obtain a copy of the License at

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)